Gnarus-G/gnarus-g/about/src/resume.md

   month, using **Docker** containers run on a VPS with Docker Swarm
 - Crafted reusable and **responsive UI** components using CSS, Typescript, React.js, and @material-ui to maximize on a reliable user experience
-- Organized a typescript **monorepo**, using Turberepo, to reduce deployment and developer onboarding times by 30%
+- Managed a typescript **monorepo**, using Turberepo, to reduce deployment and developer onboarding times by 30%

 #### Core Java Instructor